 Medical Website ADA Compliance

-For podiatrists and medical providers, concerns about compliance with the Americans With Disabilities Act (ADA) have historically applied only to buildings and physical structures.
-Increasingly, though, there are questions about what makes a website accessible to people with disabilities and what the laws and requirements might look like if adopted under the ADA.
+For podiatrists and other medical providers, concerns about compliance with the Americans With Disabilities Act (ADA) have historically applied only to buildings and physical structures.
+Increasingly, though, there are questions about what makes a website accessible to people with disabilities and what laws and standards apply to healthcare practices.

 What You Can Do Right Now to Make Your Medical Website More Accessible